Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Experiments and Results

-When comparing the BCD results of each method with the ground truth in Fig. \ref{fig:bcd_visual_results}, it can be observed that for the unchanged areas (black regions representing true negatives), most models show relatively accurate results, with fewer false positives.
-In contrast, for the changed areas, the performance varies among models.
-Some models exhibit noticeable missed detections (blue regions representing false negatives), indicating they fail to identify all actual changes.
-Many models are capable of detecting building---related changes, which are common in the dataset.
-For example, in areas where buildings are newly constructed or modified, most models can capture at least part of the change, though the precision of boundary detection varies.
+\textbf{Qualitative Visualization for BCD Results.} As shown in Fig.~\ref{fig:bcd_visual_results}, it can be observed that in areas where buildings are newly constructed or modified, most models can capture at least part of the change, though the precision of boundary detection varies.
 In regions where there is a transition from bare land to road, our MFDCD and some others show better performance in accurately delineating the change area.
 Some methods, however, have varying degrees of missed detections.
 For instance, methods such as BIT~\cite{BIT} and ChangeFormer~\cite{Changeformer} seem to have less accurate delineation compared to our method and ELGC-Net~\cite{ELGC-Net}.
-In areas where buildings are under construction in one image and completed in another, different models have different performances.
 Some models, like ICIF~\cite{ICIF} and TFI-GR~\cite{TFI-GR}, can detect the change but with somewhat blurred boundaries compared to the ground truth (white regions representing true positives).
 Other models may miss parts of the change.
-In areas where the change from bare land to road is affected by shadows (resulting in pseudo-changes), most models struggle.
+In areas where the change from bare land to road is affected by shadows, most models struggle.
 Except for our MFDCD, which shows relatively better performance in distinguishing true changes from pseudo-changes caused by shadows, other models either misclassify the shadow areas as changes (false positives in red) or miss the actual changes (false negatives in blue).